Moonage Daydream

-"Moonage Daydream" is a song by English singer-songwriter David Bowie.
+"Moonage Daydream" is a song by the English singer-songwriter David Bowie.
 It was originally recorded in February 1971 at Radio Luxembourg's studios in London and released as a single by his short-lived band Arnold Corns in May 1971 on B&C Records.
-Bowie subsequently re-recorded the song later that year with his backing band the Spiders from Mars—comprising Mick Ronson, Trevor Bolder and Mick Woodmansey—for release on his 1972 album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
+Bowie subsequently re-recorded the song later that year with his backing band the Spiders from Mars—Mick Ronson, Trevor Bolder and Mick Woodmansey—for release on his 1972 album The Rise and Fall of Ziggy Stardust and the Spiders from Mars.
 The re-recording was co-produced by Ken Scott and recorded at Trident Studios in London in November 1971.
 The re-recording is a glam rock song that uses melodic and harmonic hooks, as well as percussion and guitar influenced by heavy metal.
 On the album, the song directly introduces the character Ziggy Stardust, who describes himself as a bisexual alien rock superstar who will save the Earth from the impending disaster described in the opening track "Five Years".
 It features saxophone played by Bowie and a guitar solo and string arrangement by Ronson.

 Since its release, "Moonage Daydream" has received critical acclaim, with many deeming Ronson's guitar work its clear standout.
 Retrospectively, it has been named one of Bowie's greatest songs.
 He played it in concert throughout 1972–73 on the Ziggy Stardust Tour and on later tours.
 The Ziggy recording has since appeared on multiple compilation albums and in the 2014 film Guardians of the Galaxy, while the Arnold Corns recording has appeared on reissues of The Man Who Sold the World (1970) and Ziggy Stardust.
 The Ziggy recording has been remastered multiple times, including in 2012, which was subsequently included as part of the Five Years (1969–1973) box set in 2015, along with the Arnold Corns recording.